High Sensitivity in-situ and Real-time Differential Reflectance Spectroscopy during Molecular Beam Deposition

 Figure 3: DRS spectra of DIP taken during growth.
 1 monolayer corresponds to a thickness of about 1.7 nm.

-Our DRS setup allows us to take the DRS signal in-situ and in real-time during OMBD growth.
-To achieve high sensitivity and good time resolution in differential reflectance spectroscopy a large dynamic range of the CCD is necessary, because detection of small differences in the large reflectivity signal requires detection of high photon numbers.
-In most cases the time resolution is below one second.
-The acquisition time is approximately 1 ms but averaging over 1000 spectra is used here to improve the signal-to-noise ratio.
 In Figure 3 the temporal evolution of the DRS signal during growth of DIP on glass is shown.
 All features exhibit a slight redshift as the film gets thicker.
 Interesting is the mode at 2.85 eV, which in the literature is referred to as the fourth mode of DIP and grows stronger with increasing film thickness.
-It has been proposed that Frenkel excitons might cause this thickness dependent behavior of the fourth mode.
-One can also identify the vibronic progression of the lowest energy p - p*-transition, appearing as three broad peaks at 2.25 eV, 2.45 eV and 2.65 eV.
+It has been proposed that Frenkel excitons might cause this thickness dependent behaviour of the fourth mode .
+One can also identify the vibronic progression of the lowest energy π - π *-transition, appearing as three broad peaks at 2.25 eV, 2.45 eV and 2.65 eV.

 Furthermore there are two strong absorption features in the UV-region at 3.5 eV and 4.3 eV, that have not been observed yet.

 A good signal-to-noise ratio of the measured DRS signal can be obtained even for film thicknesses =1.7 nm, that is below 1 monolayer of DIP.
-The absorption spectrum can be extracted from the DRS signal by fitting the DRS data with a fitting routine based on the matrix formalism for wave optics.
-This formalism can be simplified in the limiting case of film thicknesses far below the wavelength ? and transparent substrates, and e2 can be directly calculated from the DRS signal by evaluating the equation
+The absorption spectrum can be extracted from the DRS signal by fitting the DRS data with a fitting routine based on the matrix formalism for wave optics .
+This formalism can be simplified in the limiting case of film thicknesses far below the wavelength λ and transparent substrates, and ε2 can be directly calculated from the DRS signal by evaluating the equation

 Figure 4 : Imaginary part of the dielectric constant of DIP on glass in the region below 1 monolayer.
 The absorption properties are important for applications such as organic photovoltaics